Save to My DOJO

-It helps to ensure that if even if a failure is experienced at the site-level, business-critical resources are still available in a secondary site.
+It helps to ensure that if even if a failure is experienced at the site level, business-critical resources are still available in a secondary site.
 Stretched clusters use a component called a witness host to ensure there is a majority of components available if either site goes down.

 The witness host is a specialized virtual appliance that contains no data that is used in storage operations.
 Rather it houses specialized metadata components that serve the purpose of maintaining quorum.
-The vSAN 2-Node cluster is a specialized type of stretched cluster configuration that provides the ability to run a vSAN cluster with a minimum of two-nodes for housing data in a single site.
+The vSAN 2-Node cluster is a specialized type of stretched cluster configuration that provides the ability to run a vSAN cluster with a minimum of two nodes for housing data in a single site.

-Like the stretched cluster mentioned, the 2-node cluster makes use of a witness host to provide the witness component metadata to provide quorum for the 2-node cluster.
+Like the stretched cluster mentioned, the 2-node cluster makes use of a witness host to provide the witness component metadata to provide a quorum for the 2-node cluster.
 The witness host can be flexibly housed on a low-bandwidth connection.

 The 2-node configuration provides a really great option for organizations looking to make use of vSAN in edge use cases where hardware and other resources may be limited.
 With VMware vSphere 7, VMware has enhanced many aspects of the stretched cluster, including the 2-node cluster.
 What do these improvements include?